2022 ACE Award winners

 The programme had multiple project interfaces, complex engineering challenges, an ambitious timeframe and emerging scope definition.
 T+T and Aurecon recognised that AT needed a novel, flexible and agile approach to delivery and proposed a novel Alliance-type project structure and decision-making framework that could work within AT’s traditional commercial requirements.

-The consulting excellence exhibited across the programme, and how that excellence unlocked new ways to deliver infrastructure projects of similar nature, has elevated the role and mana of consultants within the industry.
+The consulting excellence exhibited across the programme, and how that excellence unlocked new ways to deliver infrastructure projects of a similar nature, has elevated the role and mana of consultants within the industry.

 T&T and Aurecon are recognised for their consulting excellence, willingness to bring innovative and novel approaches to the table for the delivery of the project and their unwavering commitment to the project and its outcomes.